suppeboi/flowers/README.md

 Additionally there is a version of the guide implemented as six stand-alone python scripts, one per step, for users not familiar with Jupyter Notebooks.

 ## Setup
-The goal of this setup is creating an environment where we can run the code listed in the guide.
+The goal of this setup is creating an environment where we can run the code written in the guide.
 To achieve this goal there are two necessary prerequisites:

 - A working Python 3 environment with Tensorflow and Keras installed
 - A folder containing the dataset structured [as we want it](#preparing-the-dataset)